 The State of Mississippi underwent the NHTSA Occupant Protection Assessment during the Spring of 2014.
 The assessment contained 7 Common Elements that were evaluated over a 3 day period.
 The Core Elements consisted of Program Management; Legislation, Regulation and Policy; Enforcement Program; Communication Program; Occupant Protection for Children Program; Outreach Program; and Data and Evaluation Program.
 Proof of compliance evidence for each Core Element was furnished in a briefing book, provided to the assessment team before arriving, interviews, with assessment panels of subject matter experts specific to each element.
-The assessment was completed and the final report was given June, 2014.
-The State will take the recommendations from the assessment report to use as a planning tool to improve the Occupant Protection Program and Occupant Protection Task Committee.
+The assessment report to use as a planning tool to improve the Occupant Protection Program and Occupant Protection Task Committee.